King penguin (Aptenodytes patagonicus)

 - The king penguin chick looks so different to the adult that they were first described as a completely different species altogether.

-- While widely spread in the southern ocean you’ll never find a king penguin on pack ice, that is left its close relative the emperor penguin.
+- While widely spread in the southern ocean you’ll never find a king penguin on pack ice, that is left to its close relative the emperor penguin.

 - King penguins are excellent divers and have been known to dive as deep as 300 metres!